mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 Oh boy, fun!

-### The Solution
+### The Socket Way

 Maybe you already get where I am going with this.
 It seems we are trying to solve the wrong problem.
 What do we *actually* need here?

 > A relative-to-something transform declared at design time.

 That's right!
 We will *declare a relative-to-our-sword transform at design-time*!
+We tell Unreal: "Hey, when you attach this sword to our pawn's hand make sure you use the hilt instead of the center point".

 ![Sword offset socket]({{ '/assets/images/posts/static-mesh-sockets/sword-offset-socket.png' | relative_url }})

-And then use the *inverse transform* of this socket to apply an appropriate offset.
-We are telling Unreal: "Hey, when you attach this sword to our pawn's hand make sure you use the hilt instead of the center point".
+And then use the *inverse* transform of this socket to apply an appropriate offset.

 ![Blueprint sword attachment offset socket manual]({{ '/assets/images/posts/static-mesh-sockets/blueprint-sword-attachment-offset-socket-manual.png' | relative_url }})